-This bowling centre is just a stone's throw from Torquay harbour and is only a short walk from both The Bedford House Apartments & The Lisburne Place Town House.
+This bowling centre is just a stone's throw from Torquay harbour and is only a short walk from both The Sovereign House Apartment & The Lisburne Place Town House.

 This is a great place for families to let off steam and really get into the competitive spirit particularly if the weather means that outside activities are not possible.